digilogistist/NEStonia/readme.txt

             * Contact information (e.g., phone number or email, when required for delivery)

         This information is used exclusively for the purpose of processing and delivering your order.
-The BTTD Group does not sell, lease, or otherwise share customer data with third parties for advertising, profiling, or unrelated commercial purposes.
+The BTTD Group does not sell, lease, or otherwise share customer/donor data with third parties for advertising, profiling, or unrelated commercial purposes.

     b) Use of Third-Party Shipping Providers.

-        In the event of a service disruption involving federally operated postal systems (e.g., a Canada Post labor strike), the BTTD Group may, at its discretion, utilize third-party logistics and shipping providers to ensure timely delivery of customer orders.
+        In the event of a service disruption involving federally operated postal systems (e.g., a Canada Post labor strike), the BTTD Group may, at its discretion, utilize third-party logistics and shipping providers to ensure timely delivery of customer/donor orders.

         When such alternatives are employed:

             * Only information strictly required for delivery is transmitted to the third-party service.

-            * Customer data shared with third-party shipping providers is retained only for the duration necessary to complete fulfillment and resolve any shipping issues.
+            * Customer/donor data shared with third-party shipping providers is retained only for the duration necessary to complete fulfillment and resolve any shipping issues.

-            * The BTTD Group undertakes reasonable efforts to remove or anonymize all customer data stored on third-party logistics platforms immediately upon the confirmation of delivery or fulfillment of the order.
+            * The BTTD Group undertakes reasonable efforts to remove or anonymize all customer/donor data stored on third-party logistics platforms immediately upon the confirmation of delivery or fulfillment of the order.

     c) Data Retention and Erasure.

-        Customer data is retained only for as long as required to fulfill the original transaction, comply with legal obligations, or resolve disputes.
+        Customer/donor data is retained only for as long as required to fulfill the original transaction, comply with legal obligations, or resolve disputes.
 Upon request, the BTTD Group will promptly delete any stored personal data related to completed orders, subject to applicable legal and accounting requirements.

     d) Data Security and Integrity.

-        All reasonable technical and organizational measures are taken to protect customer information against unauthorized access, loss, misuse, or alteration.
+        All reasonable technical and organizational measures are taken to protect customer/donor information against unauthorized access, loss, misuse, or alteration.
 Our systems and procedures are periodically reviewed and updated to ensure compliance with privacy standards and best practices.

     e) Questions or Requests.